 - Attractive glass design

 List Price: $39.99

 This French press from Secura features high-quality stainless steel on both its interior and exterior layers that allow the carafe to retain heat well, keeping your coffee warm for longer than glass designs.
 It also has a stainless steel filter that prevents grounds from sneaking through and allows for maximum flavor release.

 This French press coffee maker also features a cool-touch handle for easy pouring while your brew is piping hot, and it’s available in a wide range of colors, too: from shiny silver to matte black, red, blue and coffee-brown, there’s something to fit every style.
-It’s sold in multiple sizes as well, so no matter how much mocha your morning requires, this French press has got you covered.
+It’s also sold in multiple sizes, so no matter how much mocha your morning requires, this French press has got you covered.

 - Impressive filtration system